alexklwong/learning-topology-synthetic-data/README.md

 ## Related projects <a name="related-projects"></a>
 You may also find the following projects useful:

+- [KBNet][kbnet_github]: *Unsupervised Depth Completion with Calibrated Backprojection Layers*.
+A fast (15 ms/frame) and accurate unsupervised sparse-to-dense depth completion method that introduces a calibrated backprojection layer that improves generalization across sensor platforms.
+This work is published as an *oral* paper in the International Conference on Computer Vision (ICCV) 2021.
+- [AdaFrame][adaframe_github]: *Learning Topology from Synthetic Data for Unsupervised Depth Completion*.
+An adaptive framework for learning unsupervised sparse-to-dense depth completion that balances data fidelity and regularization objectives based on model performance on the data.
+This work is published in the Robotics and Automation Letters (RA-L) 2021 and the International Conference on Robotics and Automation (ICRA) 2021.
 - [VOICED][voiced_github]: *Unsupervised Depth Completion from Visual Inertial Odometry*.
 An unsupervised sparse-to-dense depth completion method, developed by the authors.
 The paper introduces Scaffolding for depth completion and a light-weight network to refine it.
 This work is published in the Robotics and Automation Letters (RA-L) 2020 and the International Conference on Robotics and Automation (ICRA) 2020.
 - [VOID][void_github]: from *Unsupervised Depth Completion from Visual Inertial Odometry*.
 A dataset, developed by the authors, containing indoor and outdoor scenes with non-trivial 6 degrees of freedom.
 The dataset is published along with this work in the Robotics and Automation Letters (RA-L) 2020 and the International Conference on Robotics and Automation (ICRA) 2020.
 - [XIVO][xivo_github]: The Visual-Inertial Odometry system developed at UCLA Vision Lab.
 This work is built on top of XIVO.
 The VOID dataset used by this work also leverages XIVO to obtain sparse points and camera poses.